The Society for American Baseball Research was formed in Cooperstown, NY in August 1971. Its mission is to:

-- promote and preserve baseball's standing as an historically significant social and cultural institution;
+* preserve and promote baseball's historical status as a preeminent social and cultural institution;

-- encourage research into all aspects of the game;
+* encourage and support research into all aspects of the game, and;

 The chapter also participates in SABR Day.
 SABR Day is designed to be the one day of the year when every SABR chapter and members have a chance to celebrate SABR and welcome new members into the fold.
 National SABR Day is usually in late January; however, in recent years, the Magnolia Chapter has been folding SABR Day into its own Hot Stove League meeting in early February.

 The chapter holds a couple of informal get-togethers each month as well.
-"Third Thursdays at Manuels" is held on (obviously) the third Thursday of each month at Manuels Tavern at the corner of North Ave. and N. Highland.
-Members start gathering around 6:45 up in the "Eagles Nest" room and generally stay until 9:30 - 10:00 or so.
-There are no formal presentations; just a chance to discuss/argue baseball with fellow members.
+"Third Thursdays" is held on (obviously) the third Thursday of each month at Hudson's Grille in Sandy Springs.
+There are no formal presentations; just a chance to discuss/argue baseball with fellow members, and great trivia brainteasers from David Washburn.
 Also, the chapter holds a "Fourth Wednesdays" get-together at a location on the east side of Atlanta.
-The new location is Piccadilly Cafeteria in the Northlake area.
-This get-together usually starts around 6pm and may include brief presentations of some type along with plenty of baseball chat.
+The current location is Matthews Cafeteria in downtown Tucker.
+This get-together usually starts around 6pm.

 Members also have the opportunity to attend minor league games with other local members and an occasional game at Turner Field, as well as other special events such as the Rickwood Classic in Birmingham, the annual Southern Association Conference, and the Atlanta Sports Hall of Fame induction ceremonies.

 We hope you will visit our website often to keep up on what's going on in the Magnolia Chapter!